TylorS/typed/apps/website/content/recipes/svelte.md

   import type * as RefSubject from "@typed/fx/RefSubject";
   import { useRefSubject } from "@typed/svelte/Reactive";

-  let { count, initialCount }: {
+  let { count }: {
     count: RefSubject.RefSubject<number>;
-    initialCount: number;
   } = $props();
-  const value = useRefSubject(count, initialCount);
+  const value = useRefSubject(count);
 </script>

 <button onclick={() => value.update((current) => current + 1)}>{$value}</button>
 ```

-The owner creates `count` in its Scope and passes its server snapshot as `initialCount`.
+The owner creates `count` in its Scope.
+The store starts with `undefined` and `NoData`, then observes the ref through `useSource` after mount.
+Values and failures arrive through that subscription, with failures available in `.state`.
+If hydration needs an explicit transported snapshot, pass `{ initial: snapshot }` on the server and client, which also narrows the store's value from `A | undefined` to `A`.
 Local writes use serialized RefSubject transactions.
 The writable store accepts failing refs, including hydrated state; `set` and `update` return `Promise<Exit>`, and `.state` exposes read and write failures even when a native binding ignores that result.
 Runtime replacement and unmount interrupt pending writes.
 To display an optimistic save, pass an `Fx` or store of `AsyncData` to `useAsyncData`; its `value` includes the optimistic value and its `optimistic` store identifies the pending edit.

 ## Typed output inside Svelte